gridbugs/ocaml-ecosystem-surprises/index.md

   (:include library_flags.sexp)))
 ```

-This works on Linux but of course now it won't build on MacOS as we removed the
+This works on Linux but of course now it won't build on macOS as we removed the
-MacOS-specific linker flags and replaced them with the Linux ones.
+macOS-specific linker flags and replaced them with the Linux ones.
 To work in
-general (well just on MacOS and Linux) we can use dune's `(enabled_if ...)`
+general (well just on macOS and Linux) we can use dune's `(enabled_if ...)`
-field to use a different rule to generate `library_flags.sexp` on MacOS.
+field to use a different rule to generate `library_flags.sexp` on macOS.

 ```clojure
 (rule